From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: A Standard Cube Category

-\begin{proof}[Proof of \Cref{thm:shcube-meetjoinpres}] We first give the overview of the argument as a chain of equivalences, then we justify each step.
+\begin{proof}[Proof of \cref{thm:shcube-meetjoinpres}] We first give the overview of the argument as a chain of equivalences, then we justify each step [S1 -- S5].

-Step 1 holds by \Cref{lem:graphmeet-reduce}.
+Step 1 holds by \cref{lem:graphmeet-reduce}.
 Let us look at Step 2.
 Giving a graph homomorphism between $B_m$ and $\cube n$ corresponds to choosing where the origin is mapped to, and choosing where each (non-trivial) edge of $B_m$ is mapped to.
-For the origin, we use the component $z : {\finset 2}^{\finset m}$.
-There are $m$ non-trivial edges in $B_m$, and $z$ is an endpoint of $n$ non-trivial edges and one trivial edge in $\cube n$.
+For the origin, we use the component $z : {\finset 2}^{\finset n}$.
+There are $m$ non-trivial edges in $B_m$, and $z$ is an endpoint (or starting point) of $n$ non-trivial edges and one trivial edge in $\cube n$.
 This gives us up to $\finset m \to \finset n + \finset 1$ possible functions, but since we only consider meet-preserving morphisms, every function needs to be injective on the left part, leading to $d : \finset m \tolinj \finset n + \finset 1$.
 Moreover, if $d(i) = \inl(j)$ for some $i,j$, then the image of the origin must be the \emph{starting point} of the edge in dimension $j$, i.e.\ $z(j) = 0$.
-Step 3 is an application of \Cref{lem:inj-partial-sym} (essentially, it swaps the roles of $m$ and $n$).
-Step 4 only unfolds the defition $\tolinj$.
+Step 3 is an application of \cref{lem:inj-partial-sym} (it essentially swaps the roles of $m$ and $n$).
+Step 4 only unfolds the definition of $\tolinj$.

 In Step 5, the usual distributivity between $\Sigma$ and $\Pi$ (under the propositions-as-types view referred to as the ``axiom of choice'') is used: $z$, $e$, and the unnamed last component can all be seen as (dependent) functions with domain $\finset n$.
-The dependent function $\alpha$ combines them into a single dependent function with domain $\finset n$ and a codomain that consists of multiple components which, again, are called $e$, $z$, and unnamed.
+The dependent function $\alpha$ combines them into a single dependent function with domain $\finset n$ and a codomain that consists of multiple components which, again, are called $e$, $z$, with the last one being unnamed.
 Only the component expressing the ``injectivity on the left part''-property cannot be seen as a function in $\finset n$.
 In Step 6, we massage the codomain of $\alpha$: We have $e : \finset m + \finset 1$ and also $z : \finset 2$, but the condition says that $z$ is determined unless $e = \inr(0)$; thus, the type is equivalent to $\finset m + \finset 2$.

 We omit the calculation which shows that the constructed equivalence preserves composition of morphisms in the categories. \end{proof}